 If you have fibroids, you may worry about future pregnancy.
-Uterine fibroids, aren’t usually cancerous, which is good news.
+Uterine fibroids aren’t usually cancerous, which is good news.
 But they grow in your womb, and they’re very common during your reproductive years.
 Fibroids develop as single tumors or as multiple growths.
 Depending on the type, size, and number of fibroids you have, they could affect your pregnancy.
 And, studies suggest, they could also impact your health in ways that don’t involve your growing fetus.

 How Fibroids Impact Pregnancy

 Sometimes, fibroids make it hard to conceive.
 This is especially true if your growths block your fallopian tubes.
 You may also have a hard time getting pregnant if a fibroid in your uterus blocks a fertilized egg from implanting in your uterine lining.
 Also, fibroids can increase your risk for miscarriage, once you conceive.

 Now, if you do become pregnant with fibroids, and don’t lose the pregnancy, you may experience certain complications.

 - Your baby’s growth could be restricted if a large fibroid takes up too much uterine space.

 - A large fibroid could come between your placenta and uterine wall, causing a serious complication.
 This situation, called placental abruption, limits fetal oxygen and nutrient levels.

 - While we aren’t sure why, painful fibroids may trigger contractions.
 This could be why many women with fibroids experience pre-term labor.